zumasys/docs/site/mv-connect/api/wparsejson/README.md

 * VALUE will equal "value1"
 ```

-### NOTES
+### Notes

 This is a very simple parser.
 It cannot handle nested objects or arrays.
-It is better to use WOBJ to parse jSON.
+It is better to use WOBJ to parse JSON.

 <PageFooter />